vertelab/odootools/repos/README.md

 To install all repos in the repos directory:

 1) $ git clone -b 14.0 git@github.com:vertelab/odootools.git
-or if this does not work - try:
-$ sudo git clone -b 14.0 https://github.com/vertelab/odootools.git

 First, download the Odoo toolbox.